 Here is constant with altitude, since the troposphere is assumed to have a moist adiabatic lapse rate.

-Referring to Figure 1a in the main text, we want to know what the potential intensity is under the cutoff cyclone aloft before the atmosphere underneath it has started to warm up under the influence of surface enthalpy fluxes.
+Referring to Figure 1a in the main text, we want to know what the potential intensity is in the vicinity of the cutoff cyclone aloft before the atmosphere underneath it has started to warm up under the influence of surface enthalpy fluxes.
 But in reality, this warming commences as soon as the system moves over relatively warm water.
 We can infer what the temperature, or is under the cutoff cyclone by relating the temperature perturbation under the cyclone to the geopotential perturbation associated with the cutoff low.

 We begin with the perturbation hydrostatic equation in pressure coordinates: